Traditional Irish Music

 After taking a break between 2011 and late 2012 another musician with the same passion and mindset, David Munnelly, lit the spark under Jonas, Danny, and Dominic again, and brought his masterful, energetic accordion playing to add a new dimension to the band.

 Following a 10 date re-launch tour of Ireland in early 2013, and due to the overwhelming response they received, Mórga recorded & released new demo material on Youtube and Soundcloud, gaining a new and expanding fanbase in the process.

 The band's second album titled 'For the Sake of Auld Decency' was recorded in Dublin in August 2013.
 On the new recording the band members pay tribute to their musical roots and kick up a storm while doing so!
-The album will be released on CD and digital download in December 2013.
+The album was released in January 2014 and is now available on CD and digital download.